 An easily accessible cute little island in Saikung.
 A tombolo, little hiking, and a short coasteering route good for beginners on a calm day.

-- Beauty/fun: 7/10 A picturesque little island, with usually cleaner water and a beach.
+• Beauty/fun: 7/10 A picturesque little island, with usually cleaner water and a beach.
 Some nice rock formations.
 Shortish.
-UPDATE Feb 2019: Typhoon Mangkhut hit strong the island, destroying all the facilities in Hap Mun beach and removing a big part of the sand in the beach itself and the sandbar tombolo.
+UPDATE Feb 2019: Typhoon Mangkhut hit the island hard, destroying all the facilities in Hap Mun beach and removing a big part of the sand in the beach itself and the sandbar tombolo.
 It will take some time for everything to be back to what it was.
 The coasteering itself is exactly as described.
 UPDATE Sep 2022: The beach looks similar to what it was.
 The tombolo is still not as nice as before.

-- Difficulty (check this link if new here, this is not your standard HK hiking web): 6/10 You can scramble most of the walls, although there are some high and a bit tricky.
+• Difficulty (check this link if new here, this is not your standard HK hiking web): 6/10 pushing yourself.
+You can scramble and traverse most of the walls, although there are some high and a bit tricky.
 The jumping entry and exits are clear, so if you are ready to swim longer sections it is significantly easier.
 The island is relatively protected by land masses around but waves might be the biggest where you will be coasteering (Southernmost tip).

 And the Garmin track.